MicrosoftDocs/microsoft-365-docs/microsoft-365/security/mtp/custom-detection-rules.md

 **Applies to:**
 - Microsoft Threat Protection

-Custom detection rules built from [Advanced hunting](advanced-hunting-overview.md) queries let you proactively monitor various events and system states, including suspected breach activity and misconfigured endpoints.
+Custom detection rules are rules you can design and tweak using [advanced hunting](advanced-hunting-overview.md) queries.
+These rules let you proactively monitor various events and system states, including suspected breach activity and misconfigured endpoints.
 You can set them to run at regular intervals, generating alerts and taking response actions whenever there are matches.

 ## Required permissions for managing custom detections

 To manage custom detections, you need to be assigned one of these roles:

-- **Security administrator**—the security administrator or security admin role is an [Azure Active Directory role](https://docs.microsoft.com/azure/active-directory/users-groups-roles/directory-assign-admin-roles#security-administrator) for managing various security settings in Microsoft 365 security center and various portals and services.
+- **Security administrator**—Users with this [Azure Active Directory role](https://docs.microsoft.com/azure/active-directory/users-groups-roles/directory-assign-admin-roles#security-administrator) can manage security settings in Microsoft 365 security center and other portals and services.

-- **Security operator**— the security operator role is an [Azure Active Directory role](https://docs.microsoft.com/azure/active-directory/users-groups-roles/directory-assign-admin-roles#security-administrator) for managing alerts and has global read-only access on security-related features, including all information in Microsoft 365 security center.
+- **Security operator**—Users with this [Azure Active Directory role](https://docs.microsoft.com/azure/active-directory/users-groups-roles/directory-assign-admin-roles#security-administrator) can manage alerts and have global read-only access to security-related features, including all information in Microsoft 365 security center.
 This role is sufficient for managing custom detections only if role-based access control (RBAC) is turned off in Microsoft Defender ATP.
 If you have RBAC configured, you also need the **manage security settings** permission for Microsoft Defender ATP.

-To manage required permissions, a **global administrator** can do the following:
+To manage required permissions, a **global administrator** can:

 - Assign the **security administrator** or **security operator** role in [Microsoft 365 admin center](https://admin.microsoft.com/) under **Roles** > **Security admin**.
 - Check RBAC settings for Microsoft Defender ATP in [Microsoft Defender Security Center](https://securitycenter.windows.com/) under **Settings** > **Permissions** > **Roles**.
 Select the corresponding role to assign the **manage security settings** permission.